Direct marketing

 Guide

-There are a range of types of direct marketing tactics that businesses can use to reach their target audience.
+Businesses can use a range of direct marketing tactics to reach their target audience.
 Each direct marketing tactic requires particular skills - you should consider whether you have these in-house.
 It might make sense for you to outsource certain activities.

-• Leaflet drops and handouts - these tactics are less targeted than direct mail, but can be cheaper and easier to carry out.
+These tactics are less targeted than direct mail, but they can be cheaper and easier to do.
 Leaflet drops involve posting unaddressed leaflets to all residents in a particular area.
 A leaflet handout campaign means giving printed information directly to people on the street.
 Some recipients may consider your leaflets to be junk mail.
 See leaflet drops and handouts.

-• Telemarketing - this allows you to converse with the consumer by phoning them and speaking to them directly.
+Telemarketing lets you talk to the consumer by phoning them and speaking to them directly.
 This lets you gauge their interest and employ direct sales techniques.
 However, many consumers can find this type of marketing intrusive.
 See telemarketing.

-• Email marketing - this is one of the cheapest and most effective kinds of direct marketing.
+Email marketing is one of the cheapest and most effective kinds of direct marketing.
 It's easy to measure the effectiveness of your campaigns and test new ideas to improve.
 The downside is that consumers often receive high volumes of emails and yours may be ignored.
 See email marketing.

 In-house and outsourced direct marketing

-Before starting a direct marketing campaign, consider whether you can do it in-house or whether you need to enlist the help of outside specialists.
+Before starting a direct marketing campaign, think if you can do it in-house or if you need outside specialists.

 Outsourcing telemarketing can be useful if you don't have the staffing resources in-house.
 The downside is that you will have less control.